OpenHisiIpCam/hiburn/README.md

 - Since U-Boot usually connects to default TFTP server's port (69) you will need to be a root (or find some workaround like `authbind`)
 - Existing commands write into your device's RAM only; its flash stays pristine.
 So the device won't turn into a brick if something goes wrong - just reset it.

-*The tool is written on Python and it should be easy to check sources and fix/modify it for your needs =)*
+*The tool is written on Python and it should be easy to check sources and fix/modify it for your needs :smirk:*